Proposing a Model for Predicting Passenger Origin-Destination in Online Taxi-Hailing Systems: Predicting Travel Requests

-NMF is an optimization-based algorithm, and in order to decompose matrix $(V)$ to matrices $(C,B)$ (\ref{VCB}) such that $ C \geq 0 \;,\; B \geq 0 $ (\ref{cost}), we have to minimize the NMF cost function (\ref{cost2}).
-For data dimension reduction, usually $(M)$ is chosen such that $ TM + MN << TN $ \cite{fevotte2011algorithms}.
+NMF is an optimization-based algorithm.
+The objective is to decompose a given matrix $(V)$ into two matrices $(C, B)$, as shown in Equation (\ref{VCB}), with the constraint that $C \geq 0$ and $B \geq 0$ (Equation \ref{cost}).
+To achieve this decomposition, the NMF cost function must be minimized (Equation \ref{cost2}).
+In the context of data dimensionality reduction, the value of $(M)$ is typically selected such that $TM + MN \ll TN$ \cite{fevotte2011algorithms}.

-$d_{\beta}(x|y)$ (\ref{beta_divergance}) is a scalar cost function which is called $\beta$-divergence with a single minimum for $x = y$ \cite{basu1998robust}.
-The $\beta$-divergence is a family of cost functions parametrized by a shape parameter $\beta$ that takes the Euclidean distance, the Kullback-Leibler (KL) divergence and the Itakura-Saito (IS) divergence as special cases for different values of $\beta$ \cite{fevotte2011algorithms}.
-For $\beta = 0$ and $\beta = 1$, $\beta$-divergence responds like IS and KL divergences, respectively.
+The scalar cost function $d_{\beta}(x|y)$, referred to as $\beta$-divergence, is characterized by a single minimum when $x = y$ (\ref{beta_divergance}) \cite{basu1998robust}.
+This family of cost functions is parameterized by a shape parameter $\beta$, which encompasses the Euclidean distance, Kullback-Leibler (KL) divergence, and Itakura-Saito (IS) divergence as special cases for distinct values of $\beta$ \cite{fevotte2011algorithms}.
+Specifically, the $\beta$-divergence behaves like IS and KL divergences for $\beta = 0$ and $\beta = 1$, respectively.